shariqshah/symmetry/README.md

 	* Update physics if entity position/rotation/scale etc are changed
 	* Implemented Physics raycasting
 	* Implemented immediate mode renderer that can draw arbitrary points, lines and triangles
+	* Converted IM_Vertex array to only be used as temporary storage for vertices between begin and end calls
+	* Implemented Debug physics mesh drawing for box and sphere primitives